kaze/flexiana-interview/README.md

 (scramble? “katas”  “steak”) ==> false
 ```

-- [ ] Create a web service that accepts two strings in a request and applies function scramble? from previous task to them.
+- [ ] Create a web service that accepts two strings in a request and applies function `scramble?` from previous task to them.

-- [ ] Create a UI in ClojureScript with two inputs for strings and a scramble button.
+- [ ] Create a UI in ClojureScript with two inputs for strings and a "scramble" button.
 When the button is fired it should call the API from previous task and display a result.

 #### Notes